The difference between a logline and a tagline

 2. Don’t use a character name

-Instead, tell us something about the character.
+Instead, tell us something about the character.- A sous-chef

 - An ex-superhero